dilllxd/obs-docker/README.md

 ## Important Notes

+- You *cannot* run this container without a GPU attached to the container.
+Please do not report issues if you do not have a GPU attached.
 - The containers require access to the host GPU via `/dev/dri`.
 - Use the `br0` network bridge to enable proper NDI source discovery.
 - Shared memory is set to 4GB to improve stability with OBS.